- Latin America

 Child minding service provided for children under 11 years

-INCLUDES Six nights at Cerro Lodge; one night in hotel in San Jose; non-riding activities; all transfers; most meals; riding as per itinerary; English speaking guide.
+INCLUDES Seven nights accommodation; non-riding activities; all transfers; most meals; riding as per itinerary; English speaking guide.

 PAYABLE LOCALLY Meals and drinks in San Jose; drinks; airport departure tax; tips (USD 10 - USD 13 per day)